JpcPrazeres/ICIP2026-GSC-AIPfQA/README.md

 Contains camera trajectory definitions used to render or display the video content evaluated in the subjective experiments.
 These paths ensure consistent viewpoints and motion across reference and coded sequences.

 ### 📁 `videos_ref/reference/`
-Reference (ground-truth) video sequences presented to subjects.
-These serve as anchors for quality comparison during the subjective evaluation.
+Folder containing the reference video sequences presented to subjects.

 ### 📁 `videos_coded/coded/`
-Video sequences generated using different processing, compression, or adaptive feature configurations.
-These are the test stimuli evaluated against the references.
+Folder containing the coded video sequences.

 ### 📄 `Results.xlsx`
 Contains the collected subjective evaluation results, such as Mean Opinion Scores (MOS), confidence intervals, or other derived statistics used for analysis.

 ### 📄 `Subject_List.xlsx`
-Metadata related to test participants, including anonymized subject identifiers and any grouping or screening information used in the study.
+Information related to test participants, including anonymized subject identifiers and any grouping or screening information used in the study.

 ---